TadiT7/treble_experimentations_wiki/Wileyfox-Swift-2-(Plus)-(X).md

   - MiUI 10 sGSI: bootloop

 ## Tested by WilhelmErasmus:
-  - PixelExperience Pie: Audio works but WiFi Hotspot kees on being disabled.
+  - PixelExperience Pie: Audio works but WiFi Hotspot keeps on being disabled.
 Fingerprint scanner does not work and camera patch also doesn't work.
-  - PixelDust Pie: Seems to work OK.
+  - PixelDust Pie: Camera does not work for more than one consecutive photo using a 3rd-party app - no pre-installed camera.
 Fingerprints are dumped on reboot.